1Jayso/Blog/README.md

 # Project Title

-A blogging application using Django --> This project is for anyone who is just getting started with REST API
+A blogging application using Django -->  This project when deployed will allow users share the bloggin experience.

 ## Getting Started